monstermac77/vr/README.md

 # My Perfectionist VR Setup
 I'm a pretty particular person in reality, so it stands to reason I would be about VR as well.
 This is a comprehensive guide to my VR setup, including some descriptions of how things work and why some things don't.

-## Hardware
+## PC Hardware
+While much of this guide is centered around software, we need to first talk about the hardware that goes into your PC.
+PC Part Picker is essential in making sure that all of your choices are compatible, so I'd recommend you use it (or something similar).

 ### Graphics Card
-While much of this guide is centered around software, we need to first talk about hardware.
-Since we're going for the best here, we're going to need the best GPU.
-I opt for the top of the line consumer-grade graphics card.
+Since we're going for the best here, we're going to need the best graphics card.
+I opt for the top of the line consumer-grade card.
 For the past decade, that's meant NVIDIA.
 The 1080 Ti, 2080 Ti, 3090, etc. You can probably get away with whatever the flagship model is for a much better price/performance ratio, but that's not what I'm going for here.
-A disturbing amount of VRAM is important in VR; some benchmarks show up to 17GB being used in Half Life: Alyx.
+A disturbing amount of VRAM can be important in VR; some benchmarks show up to 17GB being used on a Reverb G2 (two 2160x2160 displays) in Half Life: Alyx.

-To figure out what the top of the line is at this moment, look at benchmarks from [Gamer's Nexus](https://www.youtube.com/user/GamersNexus).
+To figure out what the top of the line is at this moment, look at benchmarks from [Gamers Nexus](https://www.youtube.com/user/GamersNexus).
 They are the most scientific and methodical players in town.

+### Everything else
+Your processor, motherboard, RAM, storage, power supply, and cooling system should simply be sufficient enough not to bottleneck your graphics card (you can use [this tool](https://pc-builds.com/calculator/)).
+This goes for VR gaming just like PC gaming in general.
+I opt for whatever processor currently has the highest single threaded clock speed (again, check Gamers Nexus), whatever motherboard is reasonably priced and won't hold me back when overclocking, etc. I'll post a separate guide later on how I choose my components.

+My first build, from April 2019, can be found [here](https://pcpartpicker.com/user/monstermac77/saved/), if you're interested.

+## VR Hardware

 ### Headset